Alberta’s laws on car insurance

 Leave ample space

 Similar to driving slowly, leaving ample space between you and other vehicles on the road will decrease your odds of getting into an accident.
 When navigating busy highways, like those around Calgary or Edmonton, always leave extra space between your vehicle and those around you.
 Experts typically recommend a distance of two car lengths, though this distance should be doubled when travelling at high speeds or in inclement weather.
-Leaving space not only gives you more room to maneuver your vehicle out of the way of danger but it also gives you more time to stop suddenly without hitting another vehicle or a pedestrian.
+Leaving space not only gives you more room to manoeuvre your vehicle out of the way of danger but it also gives you more time to stop suddenly without hitting another vehicle or a pedestrian.
 For example, if you are rear-ended at an intersection, this extra space will prevent you from bumping the car in front of you, causing even greater damage.

 Our fifth and final tip for new drivers in Alberta is to minimize distractions on the road.
 Distracted driving is one of the leading causes of collisions in Canada.
 Ensure your own safety by keeping possible distractions to a minimum.
 Examples of common distractions are texting, programming your GPS, eating, drinking, and smoking.
 In essence, anything that takes your attention away from the road is a distraction that should be avoided at all costs.
 So finish your drink or snack, set your GPS, tune the radio to a station you like, and put your phone somewhere you can’t access it before putting the vehicle in drive.